MicrosoftDocs/architecture-center/docs/solution-ideas/articles/search-and-query-using-openai-service.md

 Query and retrieval:

-1. A user sends a query via the user application.
+1. A user sends a query via a user application.

-1. The query is passed to Azure Cognitive Search via the [Search Documents REST API](/rest/api/searchservice/search-documents).
-The query type can be [simple](/azure/search/search-query-simple-examples), which is optimal for full-text search, or [full](/azure/search/search-query-lucene-examples), which is for advanced query constructs like regular expressions, fuzzy and wild card search and proximity search.
-If the query type is set to *semantic*, a [semantic search](/azure/search/semantic-search-overview) is performed on the documents and the relevant content is retrieved.
-Since Azure Cognitive Search also supports [vector search](/azure/search/vector-search-overview) and [hybrid search](/azure/search/vector-search-ranking#hybrid-search) to retrieve the relevant content, where the user query also must be converted to vector embeddings.
+1. The query is passed to Azure Cognitive Search via the [search documents REST API](/rest/api/searchservice/search-documents).
+The query type can be [simple](/azure/search/search-query-simple-examples), which is optimal for full-text search, or [full](/azure/search/search-query-lucene-examples), which is for advanced query constructs like regular expressions, fuzzy and wild card search, and proximity search.
+If the query type is set to semantic, a [semantic search](/azure/search/semantic-search-overview) is performed on the documents and the relevant content is retrieved.
+Azure Cognitive Search also supports [vector search](/azure/search/vector-search-overview) and [hybrid search](/azure/search/vector-search-ranking#hybrid-search), which requires the user query to be converted to vector embeddings.

 1. The retrieved content and the system prompt are sent to the Azure OpenAI language model, like [GPT-3.5 or GPT-4](/azure/cognitive-services/openai/how-to/chatgpt).